Malrajb/angularjs-with-weather-api/README.md

 	.
 Ex: C:\xampp\htdocs\angularjs-with-weather-api

 	.
 No database connection needed.
-The dynamic data retirved from json file content inside 'mock' folder

 	.
 No database operations held in this application.
 Because the main objective of the repository is building weather-api application using angularjs